An emotionally unstable individual sits on the ground

 Physical health problems

-Emotional instability can lead to physical health problems such as headaches, gastrointestinal problems, and weakened immune function.
+If emotional instability affects your ability to take care of yourself it can lead to physical health problems such as headaches, gastrointestinal problems, and weakened immune function.

 A young, emotionally unstable young woman stares directly into the camera